google-research/federated/personalization_benchmark/cross_device/README.md

 -   Landmarks: 16 GPUs
 -   TedMulti-EnEs: 2 GPUs

-## FedAvg + Fine-tuning hyperparaemeters
+## FedAvg + Fine-tuning hyperparameters

-Definitions of all the hyperparaemeters for running this algorithm can be found in `finetuning_trainer.py`.
+Definitions of all the hyperparameters for running this algorithm can be found in `finetuning_trainer.py`.
 Since FedAvg + Fine-tuning is a two step process, the hyperparameters contain FedAvg (more specifically, FedAdam as mentioned above) hyperparameters and fine-tuning hyperparameters.